liferay/liferay-docs/en/developer/frameworks/articles/cache-configuration/02-caching-service-entities.markdown

 caching code automatically in
 [persistence classes](/docs/7-2/appdev/-/knowledge_base/a/understanding-the-code-generated-by-service-builder).
 The code maps entity primary keys to implementation objects to quicken entity retrieval.
-The code is bypassed by default.
-Configuring cache for the entity (EntityCache) enables the generated caching code.
+These caches use the default cache configuration by default.
+Sometimes the default configuration is not optimized enough, and you may want to tune the configuration.
 Here you'll configure cache for a service entity so you can access the service entity instances faster.

 1. Open your